filrak/vsf/README.md

 Every layer should expose public API for input/output operations that is not tied to implementation details.
 Use of every service should be reversable which means we shouldn't base any modules behavior on implementation details of another module.

+Nuxt Theme with Nuxt Module is recommended way of using Vue Storefront and we shouldn't encourage people to experiment with other options. **Most of the features will require Nuxt** but we should provide an option for using bare VS core or bare VS API Client for those who want to without any issues (so with a single comman installation).
+It's meant mostly for very custom projects that don't need most of our features and complexity.

 ![Architecture](rfc/assets/vs-high-level-architecture-diagram.png)

 We decided to divide project into following parts:

-- **Vue Storefront API** is the same API as in 1.x.
-Old frontend logic wiull be moved there to avoid client-side complexity.
+- **Vue Storefront API** has same responsibility as in 1.x except it will be much richer in business logic. most of current vuex logic will be moved there.
 - [**API Client**](./rfc/api-client.md) is a client-side micro-application built to consume Vue Storefront API.
-- [**Vue Storefront Core**](./rfc/core.md) is main package of Vue Storefront that glues modules and libraries together.
+- [**Vue Storefront Core**](./rfc/core.md) is main package of Vue Storefront that glues modules and libraries together and exports common data formats.
 - [**Core libraries**](./rfc/libraries.md) are certain functionalities for Vue Storefront core supporting it's functionality with non-eCommerce features.
 - [**Core modules**](./rfc/modules.md) are official eCommerce functionalities and integrations exposed as Vue hooks.
 - [**Third party modules**](./rfc/extendibility.md) are third-party integrations exposed as Vue Hooks.